coatless-quarto/assign/README.md

 **This is a work in progress extension.
-It does not work right now!**
+We're working on a few output related details!**

 # Assign Extension For Quarto